juanrc235/quizzer/README.md

 # quizzer
 A console-based program to practice with the ISO II questions.
+It will automatically load the files in the questions dir.
-You can load any of the four files and start practicing.
+You can also load and specific file with the `-f` option.

+Thanks to [Jaime León](https://github.com/jaimelr10) for adding all the questions files.

 To execute it (using preloaded files), in Linux: